Robert A. Bruce: Early life and education

 Bruce was born on November 20, 1916, in Somerville, Massachusetts.
 He received a Bachelor of Science degree from Boston University and graduated from the University of Rochester School of Medicine in 1943.
-He completed an internship and internal medicine residency at the University of Rochester Strong Memorial Hospital, where he was Chief Resident in medicine.
+He completed an internship and internal medicine residency at the University of Rochester Strong Memorial Hospital, where he was Chief Resident in Medicine.
 He joined the Faculty of Medicine at the University of Rochester in 1946.
-In 1950 he was named the first Chief of Cardiology at the University of Washington School of Medicine.
-He was director of the Division of Cardiology until 1971, and co-director with Dr. Harold T. Dodge for another ten years after that.
+Bruce left Rochester in 1950, joining the faculty at the University of Washington School of Medicine where he was named as the first Chief of Cardiology by Robert H. Williams, the founding Chief of Medicine at the school.
+He was director of the Division of Cardiology until 1971, and co-director with Dr. Harold T. Dodge for another 10 years.

+Early career

+Bruce initially studied patients with rheumatic valvular disease and the use of exercise stress testing in those patients.
+He established guidelines in 1956 for the grouping of patients into New York Heart Association Functional Classification I through IV.
+Bruce's early use of the treadmill for stress testing was a single-stage test at a fixed rate and fixed grade.
+Bruce later recognized the limitations of the single-stage test and its inability to maximally stress all patients.
+He then subsequently developed a multi-stage test that would allow each patient to attain their own self-determined point of maximal exertion.